Paul Douglas (Illinois politician)

 Paul Howard Douglas (March 26, 1892 – September 24, 1976) was an American politician and Georgist economist.
-A member of the Democratic Party, he served as a U.S. Senator from Illinois for eighteen years, from 1949 to 1967.
+A member of the Democratic Party, he served as a U.S. senator from Illinois for eighteen years, from 1949 to 1967.
 During his Senate career, he was a prominent member of the liberal coalition.

 Born in Massachusetts and raised in Maine, Douglas graduated from Bowdoin College and Columbia University.
 He served as a professor of economics at several schools, most notably the University of Chicago, and earned a reputation as a reformer while a member of the Chicago City Council (1939–1942).
 During World War II, he served in the U.S. Marine Corps, rising to the rank of lieutenant colonel and becoming known as a war hero.

-He was married to Emily Taft Douglas, a U.S. Representative from Illinois's At-large district (1945–1947).
+He first married Dorothy Wolff in 1915.
+They had four children.
+He divorced her in 1930 and a year later married Emily Taft Douglas, daughter of sculptor Lorado Taft and a U.S. representative from Illinois's At-large district (1945–1947).

 Early years

 Douglas was born on March 26, 1892, in Salem, Massachusetts, the son of Annie (Smith) and James Howard Douglas.
 When he was four, his mother died of natural causes and his father remarried.
 His father was an abusive husband and his stepmother, unable to obtain a divorce, left her husband and took Douglas and his older brother to Onawa, Maine, in Piscataquis County, where her brother and uncle had built a resort in the woods.
+He graduated from Newport High School in 1909, the precursor to Nokomis Regional High School.